 Bitcode is an intermediate representation of a compiled binary.
-Including bitcode will allow Apple to re-optimize your app binary in the future without the need to submit a new version of your app to the store.
-PSPDFKit for iOS contains bitcode since version 5.
+Including bitcode will allow Apple to reoptimize your app binary in the future without the need for you to submit a new version of your app to the store.
+PSPDFKit for iOS has been built with bitcode since version 5.
 Bitcode is also one of the largest factors in the size of our SDK.

 Xcode 7.2 added a new tool called

-Removing bitcode will disallow Apple to run binary optimizations on your behalf.
-You can verify that it worked by checking the file size, which should be significantly smaller than the original file, or use
+Removing bitcode will disallow Apple from running binary optimizations on your behalf.
+You can verify that the removal worked by checking the file size — which should be significantly smaller than the original file — or by using

-A BCSymbolMap is a lot like a dSYM for bitcode.
-Xcode builds that as part of creating the app binary and also for every dynamic framework.
-It’s required for re-symbolicating function/method names to understand crashers.
-Symbol maps are per architecture, so there are currently two (armv7 and arm64) in PSPDFKit.
-You can learn more in the Framework Size article.
+BCSymbolMap is a lot like a dSYM for bitcode.
+Xcode builds it both as part of creating the app binary and for every dynamic framework.
+It’s required for resymbolicating function/method names to understand crashes.
+Symbol maps are per architecture, so there are currently two (ARMv7 and 64-bit ARM) in PSPDFKit.
+You can learn more in the Framework Size guide.